Join me!

 This gorgeous bleached pinecone wreath has rustic charm with a contemporary twist.
 There is nothing like natural decor to bring the beauty of the outdoors in, but it can be hard to come up with creative ways to display the same natural elements year after year.
 That’s why I love the look of bleached pinecones, which are simultaneously classic and modern.
 With just a few easy steps, you can create your own bleached pinecone wreath to enjoy throughout the colder seasons.

 We have seen single bleached pinecones displayed in glass terrariums, groups of them piled into decorative baskets, bleached pinecone garlands, bleached pinecone ornaments with ribbon hangers, and this gorgeous bleached pinecone door swag.
-But this bleached pinecone wreath project really captured our hearts here at Garden Therapy (you know how much we love wreaths).
+But this bleached pinecone wreath project really captured my heart here at Garden Therapy (you know how much I love wreaths).

 Bleached Pine Cone Wreath

-Begin by taking a walk through a park, wood, or tree-lined street and pick up a whole bunch of pinecones.
+Begin by walking through a park, wood, or tree-lined street and picking up a bunch of pinecones.
 Follow the instructions for bleaching the pinecones here, and then you are ready to begin your wreath.

 bleached pinecone wreath